 The seller is able to make specific sale requirements, such as the term of settlement and asking price.
 However, the buyer can also request to make the sale contingent upon factors such as the sale of their own home, their ability to obtain financing, and building inspections.
 Because of this, there is always the chance that the sale could fall through during this cooling off period.

 Although the exact time frame will depend on market conditions, a sale by private treaty could take longer than a sale by auction, and it could involve more negotiation.
 Yet the number of offers you receive gives you and your agent important feedback on the accuracy of your sale price.
 Rather than waiting for the results of an auction to make adjustments, you can afford to be more flexible with your pricing plan.

 Bear in mind that you can expect to pay real estate agent fees and marketing costs for both private treaty sales and property auctions.
 This doesn’t make one method any more cost effective than the other.
 As you make your decision, you’ll want to talk to your real estate agent about what costs will be involved as well as the current market you’re in.
 This can help you reach a decision.

 It’s a good idea to use a qualified, licensed real estate agent who knows your specific area well.
-You can compare agent qualifications using the free online dashboard at LocalAgentFinder.
-Register now to start comparing agents and finding the right individual to help you achieve the most favourable sales outcome.
+You can compare agent qualifications at LocalAgentFinder.
+Start comparing agents and find the right individual to help you choose whether to sell by auction or private treaty.

 Our following related articles may also be of use: